Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/hands-on-74/hands-on-74.md

 ### Description

-This template configures and application load balancer that distributes traffic to tow EC2 instances.
+This template configures an Application Load Balancer that distributes traffic to two EC2 instances.
-The EC2 instance are running indentical Nginx server but with different content.
+The EC2 instance are running identical Nginx server but with different content.

 ### Operation